StructuredTrading/Portfolio-Tracker-API/README.md

    * If the specified asset is not found or there is an issue with the request:
      ```json
      {
-       "error": "Not Found.
-The specified asset could not be found."
+       "error": "Asset with asset id '{asset_id}' not found"
      }
      ```
  * **Status Codes:**